 In preparing the financial report, the Directors have made an assessment of the ability of the Company to continue as a going concern.
-The Company's ability to meet its ongoing operational and financing obligations requires the Company to achieve its forecast cash flows by sustaining previously implemented cost reductions, realise cost savings from ongoing and future cost-reduction and actively managing cash flows.
+The Company's ability to continue as a going concern is dependent on the successful outcomes of the tax and customs audits, achieving its forecast cash flows by sustaining previously implemented cost reductions, realising cost savings from ongoing and future cost-reduction activities and actively managing cash flows.

 The Directors reaffirm that current and expected operating cash flow, cash on hand and available drawings under the Company's asset-based loan facility provide sufficient liquidity to meet its debts as and when they fall due.